 Please provide us with your name and a contact address or email address so that we can acknowledge receipt of your complaint and keep you informed of its progress.
-Requests not to disclose your name and address to the If you want to keep your name and address confidential, please say and we will not disclose your name and address to the member against whom you make the complaint without your prior consent will only be agreed by the Monitoring Officer in exceptional circumstances.
-If the Monitoring Officer determines that your complaint is to be formally investigated, requests for your name and address to be kept confidential would only be considered for safeguarding reasons or if disclosure could reasonably be expected to prejudice the investigation. - The Council does not normally investigate anonymous complaints, unless there is a clear public interest in doing so.
+Requests not to disclose your name and address to the member against whom you make the complaint without your prior consent will only be agreed by the Monitoring Officer in exceptional circumstances.
+If the Monitoring Officer determines that your complaint is to be formally investigated, requests for your name and address to be kept confidential would only be considered for safeguarding reasons or if disclosure could reasonably be expected to prejudice the investigation.
+The Council does not normally investigate anonymous complaints, unless there is a clear public interest in doing so.